Dialogue Application Design & Facilitation

 Foundational History and Skills of Dialogue

 Bohm Dialogue offers a direct approach for healing the social fragmentation so prevalent in our organizations and society, and now considered to be one of the biggest security threats facing all life on our planet.
 Dialogue offers new ways of thinking and learning together that can help us solve many complex global problems: climate change, racial injustice, income inequality, and the shift towards authoritariasm.
 It also leads to more cohesive, collaborative, and productive organizations.

 As Einstein noted in 1946: “We have learned to split the atom, yet we have not learned to think differently.”

 In this 24 hour, 8-session online workshop we will focus on the basic skills, history, and foundation of Bohm-inspired Dialogue.
 Participants learn specific skills for participating in Dialogue to generate breakthrough thinking, working with groups in diverse settings.
 This is an experiential course, with time set aside to integrate the skills and guides through multiple practice Dialogue sessions.
-During a two-week break, participants will have time to explore their own applications with group coaching in the final session.
+During a three-week break, participants will have time to explore their own applications with group coaching in the final session.

 Linda has a passion for learning about the work of all those who have contributed to the field of Dialogue.
 She is a voracious researcher, reading and interviewing people in the field.
 This coupled with natural talent for synthesizing and integrating means that when you attend one of our programs, you’ll get the full benefit of her research and synthesis.
 And, she’ll thoroughly enjoy learning about your work and engaging in visionary conversations about ways you can apply Dialogue.

 Written by Glenna Gerard